Restraint and Isolation

 • Use of restraint or isolation is permitted only when reasonably necessary to control spontaneous behavior that poses an imminent likelihood of serious harm.

-• Districts must annually submit number of incidents of restraint and isolation to OSPI, and OSPI must publish this data to its website (insert link to Data & Reporting Requirements page).
+• Districts must annually submit data for incidents of restraint and isolation to OSPI, and OSPI must publish this data to its website (available in the Data & Reporting Requirements section of this page).

 Definitions